The 2018 Cairns Indigenous Art Fair (CIAF) will take place from Friday 13 July to Sunday 15 July with Opening night on Thursday 12 July.

 The geographic hub of CIAF is the Cairns Cruise Liner Terminal (CCLT), a series of heritage listed and preserved buildings on the waterfront of Trinity Inlet.
 The art market, art fair, dance and music programs take place in and around the terminal buildings, with other events held at venues throughout the Cairns city scape.

 Most of what CIAF has to offer for visitors is free of charge except for a select few.
-All program events and ticketing details will be announced closer to the event and once the 2017 Program is released.
+All program events and ticketing details will be announced closer to the event and once the 2018 Program is released on 3 May 2018.

 Cairns is a tropical city of with a resident population of 150,000 and an annual tourist visitation of more than two million.